CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 And for a detailed chart:
 ![](test_datas/arraysize_scan_detail.png)

+An unexpected thing about the above images are thrust(the blue line in the middle of the image) taking much more time when it's first time running.
+I guess that's because the implementation of THRUST, it might require some initialization operations during the first time running.
+And once after that, the thrust execution time become much faster than my implementation.

 With the increase of array size, thrust achives the slowest increase of execution time.
 CPU and GPU implementations' performance will suffer from the increase of array size.

 In my computer, GPU implementation is slower than CPU impelmentation.
 Work-efficient GPU implemenetation is much faster than naive GPU scan.